Early Asia tech results signal slow recovery after virus battering

 Shares in Samsung, also a maker of smartphones and TVs, rose 2% on Tuesday.
 Foxconn stock rose 1.4%.

-LG Electronics shares jumped nearly 7% after the South Korean TV and phonemaker said operating profit likely soared 21% in the March quarter.
+LG Electronics (066570.KS) shares jumped nearly 7% after the South Korean TV and phonemaker said operating profit likely soared 21% in the March quarter.

 The pandemic, that has killed more than 74,000 people globally and infected over 1.32 million, has forced countries to curb travel and movement, pushed airlines to the brink and disrupted global supply chains.